stinnett-casey/restful_routing/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself:

     $ gem install restful_routing

+**You'll need to add `restful_routing.rb` to your `.gitignore`**

+Start your Rails server

+    $ rails s

+Then, while your server is running, whenever you save changes to routes.rb, restful_routing.rb will update

 ## Usage